 Challenge 2 Change

-The Vision of the project is driven by the Presentation charism and ethos which embraces the challenge of working with those who are marginalised and excluded, for whatever reason.
+The Vision of the project is driven by the Presentation charism and ethos.
 Justice, human rights, sustainability and promoting right relationships are central to the Presentation mission.
-Collaboration with the Presentation network, through linkages with Presentation schools abroad, is encouraged.

-By informing the students and the wider community the project will bring about a heightened awareness, a social consciousness, a broader vision and an appreciation of development issues.
+Participation by the students and the wider community in C2C projects brings about a heightened awareness, a social consciousness, a broader vision and an appreciation of development issues.